Different people have different personality traits. These traits together can dictate how effective a leader is.

 Suppose you are a good communicator, congratulations.
 You are well on your way to becoming an effective leader.

-When asking the question of what you can do to leverage your personality to be a more effective leader, good communication skills should be one of the first tools to use from your skillset.
+When asking of what you can do to leverage your personality to be a more effective leader, good communication skills should be one of the first tools to use from your skillset.

 Make use of your stellar communication skills by making problems and the solution clear to your team, clients, bosses, and shareholders.